guneyeroglu/wander-wheels-fe/README.md

 ## CONTENT and DATA

 Hi!
-In this project that I've developed, I designed a website about Rick and Morty.
-It has responsive design, so you can open and review this website on any device you want.
-I used this [API](https://rickandmortyapi.com/) for data.
+In this project that I've developed, I designed a rental cars application called Wander Wheels.
+The application is fully responsive, ensuring a seamless experience across all devices.
+Additionally, I developed Back-End myself, so all the [APIs](https://github.com/guneyeroglu/wander-wheels-be) are custom-built and tailored specifically for this project.

 #